 Scholarship Portfolio Guidelines

 Scholarships are awarded on the basis of portfolios submitted by prospective students.
 Your portfolio is very important and will be used by the Scholarship Committee to evaluate your potential.
 It should be a collection of your best original artwork.
-You may submit your portfolio before December 1, 2016 to be considered for the Early Bird scholarship competition or before February 3, 2017 to be considered for the general incoming student scholarship competition.
+Submit your portfolio by February 1, 2019 to be considered for the general incoming student scholarship competition.

 All Items in the application must be combined into a single PDF and emailed to email@example.com.
 Reduce the file size before emailing.

 Your portfolio should consist of the following:

 - Cover letter stating educational background, status as a new freshman or transfer student, and a statement of interests and goals in art.
 Your cover letter shall also include the following contact information, student’s name, address, email address, and phone number.

 - Ten examples of your best artwork.
 At least three of these pieces must be of drawings and at least one must be of a three-dimensional work.
 Each piece shall be represented on its own page, and include the following information: image number, title, medium, and size of original artwork.

 Follow the guidelines below when creating your portfolio:

 - Use a high quality digital camera on a tripod or copy stand, and use a cable release or timer to avoid creating blurry images.